PdxCodeGuild/class_shark/3 JavaScript/labs/group-calculator.md

 - AC (all clear)

 Use event listeners to handle interaction:
-- When the calcular buttons are pressed
+- When the calculator buttons are pressed
 - Enable keyboard input

 ## Advanced